-As of the date of this annual report Mr. Simeon Palios, our Chairman and Chief Executive Officer, beneficially owns 16,157,371 shares, or approximately 19.6% of our outstanding common stock, the vast majority of which is held indirectly through entities over which he exercises sole voting power.
+As of the date of this annual report Mr. Simeon Palios, Chief Executive Officer and Chairman of the Board, beneficially owns 18,823,331 shares, or approximately 22.2% of our outstanding common stock, which is held indirectly through entities over which he exercises sole voting power.
 Please see "Item 7.A.
 Major Shareholders."
 While Mr. Palios and the non-voting shareholders of these entities have no agreement, arrangement or understanding relating to the voting of their shares of our common stock, they are able to influence the outcome of matters on which our shareholders are entitled to vote, including the election of directors and other significant corporate actions.
 The interests of these shareholders may be different from your interests.